codex-wraith/Maganalysis_Backend/FIX_SUMMARY.md

 3. App state dependencies are accessible to module-level functions
 4. Code maintains its original functionality but with a different invocation pattern
 5. Registration functions still exist but are simplified to just store dependencies
+6. Circular import issues are resolved by using dynamic imports where needed

-This approach provides the best of both worlds: MCP registration for external tool access, and direct function calling for internal use.
+This approach provides the best of both worlds: MCP registration for external tool access, and direct function calling for internal use, while avoiding import issues.

 ## Testing